Dynamical Similarity in Multisymplectic Field Theory: Conclusions and Outlook

 \section{Conclusions and Outlook}

-The use of multisymplectic geometry to provide a manifestly covariant description of classical field theory has recently assumed a more prominent role within the literature, due in part to the success of standard symplectic geometry, which continues to provide insightful connections between classical mechanics and differential geometry \cite{de2006symplectic}.
-The finite dimensionality of the multisymplectic phase space is highly attractive, and constitutes a notable advantage over the canonical field-theoretic framework.
-The formalism of multicontact geometry, by contrast, is far less developed; action-dependent field theories provide a way to describe systems which exhibit non-conservative effects, and are thus encountered somewhat less frequently.\\
+We have advocated throughout that, while the canonical formulation has proved highly successful in the classical description, and subsequent quantisation of innumerable field theories, greater emphasis should be placed on dispensing with redundant mathematical structure.
+To this end, it was shown that, when described using the tools of multisymplectic geometry, many classical field theories possess degrees of freedom, corresponding to a global scale, whose presence is entirely superfluous, from the perspective of the dynamical evolution of the observables.\\

-Following a brief review of the mathematical preliminaries required to treat classical field theories in a manifestly covariant manner, we introduced the notion of dynamical similarity, and demonstrated that the process by which a redundant `scaling' degree of freedom may be eliminated has a well-defined generalisation to a field-theoretic context.
-In particular, we showed that a multisymplectic Lagrangian (or Hamiltonian) system admitting a dynamical similarity could be reduced to an action-dependent theory, defined on a lower-dimensional space.
-From a geometrical perspective, this symmetry reduction process had a simple yet elegant interpretation: the removal of a single degree of freedom $\rho$ leaves each of the velocities $\rho_{\mu}$ with no corresponding field variable; in the reduced theory, each of these unpaired velocities assumes the role of a component of the action density $s^{\mu}$, which, together, span a Reeb distribution, making the resulting theory multicontact.\\
+Following a brief review of the mathematical framework required to describe classical field theories in a manifestly covariant manner, we demonstrated that a multisymplectic Lagrangian (or Hamiltonian) system admitting a scaling symmetry could be reduced to a dynamically-equivalent description on a lower-dimensional space.
+This reduced theory was found to be action-dependent, and thus frictional in nature.
+Physically, we argued that this dissipative characteristic was to be interpreted as a necessary compensation in passing to a scale-insensitive description.\\

-Through use of a pair of simple examples, we found that, in general, a theory of $N$ non-interacting massive scalar fields, which possesses a scaling symmetry, is dynamically-equivalent to a configuration of $(N-1)$ massless fields moving in a non-zero potential, set by the value of the original field mass, together with a completely independent frictional component, which we interpret as arising due to the empirical inaccessibility of the scaling variable.
-Furthermore, it was observed that any coupling between the scalar fields of the original multisymplectic theory destroys this separation into independent pieces, and introduces terms which mix the frictional degrees of freedom with those of the remaining scalar fields.\\
+Through use of a pair of simple examples, we found that, in general, a theory of $N$ non-interacting massive scalar fields is dynamically-equivalent to a configuration of $(N-1)$ massless fields moving in a non-zero potential, set by the value of the original field mass, together with an independent frictional component.
+Further, it was observed that any coupling between the scalar fields of the original theory destroys this separation into independent pieces, and introduces terms which mix the frictional degrees of freedom with those of the remaining fields.\\